 - Gently wash the skin around your vagina and anus daily using a mild soap and plenty of water

 - Use forms of birth control other than a diaphragm and spermicides

-- Empty your bladder as soon as possible after intercourse
+- Empty your bladder as soon as possible after sex

-- Avoid deodorant sprays or scented feminine products in the genital area
+- Avoid using deodorant sprays or scented feminine products in the genital area

 Some studies have shown that cranberry products may have infection-fighting properties to help prevent urinary tract infections.
 But evidence is limited and inconsistent.
 Cranberry does not help treat an existing UTI.